oscarvargash/CFP_Mapping/README.md

 [GBIF Data Download](https://www.dropbox.com/s/nef1p0dmkakcvtr/0000436-210914110416597.csv?dl=0)

-After downloading the previous file we can now add it to R
+After completeing the download, place the data set into the folder assocaioed with the directory.
+So that you can access it through R.
 ```
 data <- read.csv("0000436-210914110416597.csv")
 ```
-## Assign value to our new gbif file
+Assign value to our new gbif file
 ```
 Taxon_Keys <- read.csv("0000436-210914110416597.csv", sep = "\t")
 ```

-## Sort then tally by species
+Sort then tally by species
 ```
 Taxon_Keys_Spp <- c(Taxon_Keys$species)
 Taxon_Keys_Spp_Tally <- Taxon_Keys_Spp %>% group_by(species) %>% tally()